-"The essential requirement for electrical ventricular defibrillation is the attainment of a sufficient current density."
-Tacker WA
+"The essential requirement for electrical ventricular defibrillation is the attainment of a sufficient current density."1

-*The data demonstrates the equivalent efficacy of low energy rectilinear biphasic shocks compared to standard high energy monophasic shocks for transthoracic defibrillation for all patients in VT/VF at the 95% confidence level.
-The data also demonstrate the superior efficacy of low energy rectilinear biphasic shocks compared to standard high energy monophasic shocks in patients in VT/VF with high transthoracic impedance at the 90% confidence level.
+*The data demonstrate the equivalent efficacy of low-energy rectilinear biphasic shocks compared to standard high-energy monophasic shocks for transthoracic defibrillation for all patients in VT/VF at the 95% confidence level.
+The data also demonstrate the superior efficacy of low-energy rectilinear biphasic shocks compared to standard high-energy monophasic shocks in patients in VT/VF with high transthoracic impedance at the 90% confidence level.

 1WA Tacker.
 Electrical Defibrillation.
 Boca Raton, Florida, CRC Press, Inc.; 1980 p.
 14.